 This one is also commonly known as ‘informal’ and means you have free reigns over what you wear.
 Do keep in mind what company you’re with though as rocking up in your PJs and Crocs is a big no-no in any soiree.

 Keep it cool, keep it clean.
-For men, that means dressing up in fitted chinos, trousers or jeans paired with a blazer.
+For men, smart casual means dressing up in fitted chinos, trousers or jeans paired with a blazer.
 Polo shirts or dress shirts are also permissible in this scenario as are white leather sneakers (think Stan Smiths) or dress shoes.

 As the name suggests, this look is no play, all work so leave those ties on for now.
 The dress code is designated for business lunches and conferences so bright and loud colours should also be avoided in suits (unless you’re a drug lord holding a meeting).
 Conservatively patterned ties are also fine and be sure to wear a watch and don’t over do it with the accessories.
 You’re going to a business meeting not to get wasted at a horse race.
 Shoes should also be polished.